A 61-Year-Old With $1.6 Million Can Retire by End of 2026 If Two Numbers Stay in Line

 How Far $1.6 Million Actually Stretches Each Year

-The 4% rule, developed for 30-year retirements, suggests withdrawing 4% in year one and adjusting for inflation annually.
+The 4% rule, developed for 30-year retirements, suggests withdrawing 4% in year one and adjusting for inflation each year after that.
 On $1.6 million, that produces $64,000 per year.
 A more conservative 3.5% rate yields $56,000.
-Those figures define your working range.
+Those two figures define your realistic planning range.

-Inflation is a real and, right now, an elevated concern.
-The core PCE index, which excludes food and energy and serves as the Federal Reserve’s preferred inflation gauge, rose 3.3% year-over-year in April 2026, well above the Fed’s 2% target.
-An energy shock tied to the conflict in the Middle East has pushed broader headline PCE inflation to 3.8% annually.
+Inflation is a serious and, right now, an escalating concern.
+The core PCE index, which excludes food and energy and serves as the Federal Reserve’s preferred inflation gauge, rose 3.4% year-over-year in May 2026, the highest reading since October 2023 and up from 3.3% in April.
+Headline PCE inflation climbed to 4.1% in May, driven largely by an energy shock tied to the conflict in the Middle East.
 That kind of persistent drift can meaningfully erode purchasing power across a 25-plus-year retirement if withdrawals are not adjusted upward each year.

 When to Claim Social Security and How It Changes Everything